falcon646/DevOps-Documentation/AshokIT/DevOps Raghu/Session 26 - Sonarqube Setup.md

 ## Environment Setup:

 Requirements
 - SonarQube requires a machine with a minimum of 2 CPU cores and 2 GB of RAM.
 - Recommended to have at least 4 CPU cores and 8 GB of RAM for performance.
 - Disk space requirements depend on the number of projects and the size of the codebase being analyzed.
 A minimum of 1 GB of free disk space is recommended.
 - Make sure you have a compatible JDK installed and configured properly.
-        a.
-SonarQube requires Java to be installed on the machine.
+    - SonarQube requires Java to be installed on the machine.
-        b.
-SonarQube 9.0 and later versions require Java 11 or later.
+    - SonarQube 9.0 and later versions require Java 11 or later.
-        c.
-SonarQube 8.x versions support Java 11
+    - SonarQube 8.x versions support Java 11
 - Database:
     - SonarQube requires a database to store analysis results and other data.
     - Supported databases include PostgreSQL, Microsoft SQL Server, Oracle, and MySQL.
     - SonarQube also supports the use of an embedded database (H2) for evaluation or small setups, but it is not recommended for production environments.
 - SonarQube requires network connectivity to download plugins, updates, and dependencies during installation and runtime.
 - Ensure that the server has access to the internet or the necessary network resources.

 ### SonarQube Installation in Amazon Linux 2023:
  - we will use EC2 instance with 4 GB RAM (t2.medium)